notreux/UpsideEngine/docs/tutorials/get-started/PlayerCharacter.md

 ## Adding Animations
 !!! tip
-	Some words like "idle_right", "idle_left", "left" or "jump" can be played automatically by CrossPlatformService, which means that it is not necessary to play them if `CrossPlatformService.DefaultControllersEnabled` is set to true.
+	Some words like "idle_right", "idle_left", "left" or "up" can be played automatically by CrossPlatformService, which means that it is not necessary to play them if `CrossPlatformService.DefaultControllersEnabled` is set to true.

 As we saw in the previous code example, we can add animations to our player character using sprite sheets.
 ```lua